 Dawn hands over her half-eaten hamburger to Anthony in her bed while their dog Sampson anticipates a bite.

 Anthony assists Ty while taking a walk together outside their motel room.
-Six months ago, Anthony stopped using meth after two decades to become a responsible person.
-Since then, he has spent most of his days caring for the family.
+After becoming sober, Anthony has spent most of his days caring for the family.